 First, let’s clarify what punishment actually is.
-In order for it to work, three conditions have to be met: first, it must be immediate; second, it must happen 100% of the time; third, it must be aversive or “nasty” enough to inhibit the behavior.
+In order for it to work, three conditions have to be met: It must be immediate; it must happen 100 percent of the time; andit must be aversive or “nasty” enough to inhibit the behavior.
 That third condition is key.
 Punishment will not work if it’s not bad enough to the individual being punished.
-To one dog, a sharp reprimand might be aversive enough, but another it’s only a bit of white noise.
-If that’s the case, the punisher might escalate to yelling, sharp leash pops, hitting, and shock.
-Such methods are not recommended because:
+To one dog, a sharp reprimand might be aversive enough, but to another it’s only a bit of white noise.
+If that’s the case, the punisher might be tempted to escalate to yelling, sharp leash pops, hitting, and shock.
+But such methods are not recommended because:

 - Fear and anxiety are not voluntary.
 Dogs cannot turn them on and off at will.
 If you think that’s untrue, try increasing your heart rate and making your palms sweat by thinking about it.

 - Anxiety and fear are not the same thing.
 Anxious animals are more susceptible to stress than non-anxious animals.
-Punishment of fear-based behavior can increase risk of aggression at the moment (see the next bullet), but punishment of an anxious dog may have more insidious and long-lasting consequences.
+Punishment of fear-based behavior can increase risk of aggression at the moment, but punishment of an anxious dog may have more insidious and long-lasting consequences.

 - Dogs that have bitten in the past are more likely to bite owners who punish them for the aggression (Herron, Shofer, Reisner 2009).
 Not less likely – more likely.
 That is not the definition of success.
 And, yes, most dog bites are rooted in fear.